Is Atlassian Intelligence the same as Rovo? A 2025 deep dive

 Atlassian Intelligence isn't sold on its own.
 It’s bundled into the Premium and Enterprise plans for Atlassian Cloud products.
 If you want the AI features inside Jira and Confluence, you have to upgrade your entire subscription.
 You can't just buy it separately.

-Atlassian Rovo is now included with all paid Atlassian plans (Standard, Premium, and Enterprise).
+Atlassian Rovo is now on all paid plans (Standard, Premium, and Enterprise).
 That sounds generous, but as we just discussed, its best features are disabled on the Standard plan.

 This means the "real" cost of using Atlassian's full AI suite is the price of a Premium or Enterprise plan.
 For a 50-person team, moving from Jira Standard to Premium could mean jumping from around $4,000 to over $8,000 a year.
 It's a hefty investment designed to keep you firmly in their ecosystem.